Virgin Media: Virgin TV

-Channels

-Virgin TV carries around 300 digital television and radio channels, including a mixture of subscription, premium subscription and pay-per-view channels.

 Former operations

+Virgin Mobile (1999–2023)

+Virgin Media ran Virgin Mobile Telecoms Limited, a UK-based Mobile Virtual Network Operator (MVNO) from November 1999 using the one2one (later T-Mobile and EE) network.
+After the merger between Virgin Media and Telefónica it was announced that Virgin Mobile would close and customers would be moved to the O2 network.
+This was completed in August 2023 and Virgin Mobile ceased operations on 31 August 2023.

 Virgin Media Television

 Virgin Media Television (formerly Flextech) was the content subsidiary of Virgin Media, and operated a number of wholly owned channels including Bravo, LIVING, Trouble and Challenge.
 It launched Virgin1 on Freeview and cable on 1 October 2007, replacing Ftn on Freeview.

 On 4 June 2010, Virgin Media announced that they had reached an agreement to sell Virgin Media Television to BSkyB, subject to regulatory approval.
 The acquisition expanded Sky's portfolio of basic pay TV channels and eliminated the carriage fees it previously paid for distributing VMtv channels on its TV services.
-In parallel, the companies reached a number of agreements providing for the carriage of certain Sky standard and high-definition (HD) channels, including securing new carriage agreements for wholesale distribution of Sky's basic channel line-up, including Sky 1 and Sky Arts, and the newly acquired VMtv channels, on Virgin Media's cable TV service.
+The companies reached a number of agreements providing for the carriage of certain Sky standard and high-definition (HD) channels, including securing new carriage agreements for wholesale distribution of Sky's basic channel line-up, including Sky 1 and Sky Arts, and the newly acquired VMtv channels, on Virgin Media's cable TV service.

 On 29 June 2010, the Irish Competition Authority cleared the proposed transaction.
 BSkyB and Virgin Media announced the completion of the acquisition on 13 July 2010, following Irish regulatory approval.
-VMtv was then renamed the Living TV Group.
-In completing the acquisition, Sky paid Virgin Media an initial £105 million with up to an additional £55 million to be paid upon UK regulatory clearance.
+VMtv was renamed the Living TV Group.
+Sky paid Virgin Media an initial £105 million for the acquisition, with up to an additional £55 million to be paid upon UK regulatory clearance.

 On 20 July 2010, the Office of Fair Trading (OFT) announced they would review BSkyB's acquisition of Virgin Media Television to judge whether it posed any competition concerns in the UK.
 On 14 September 2010, the OFT decided not to refer BSkyB's takeover of Virgin Media's TV channels to the Competition Commission.
 Virgin1 was also a part of the deal but was rebranded as Channel One on 3 September 2010, as the Virgin name was not licensed to Sky.
 The new carriage deals were for up to nine years.
 Previously the carriage deals tended to be struck every three years.

 Sit-up

 Virgin Media owned Sit-up Ltd, a UK-based broadcaster of home shopping television channels, as a joint venture from its launch in 2000 and in full from May 2005.
 It operated the channels Bid TV, Price Drop TV and Speed Auction TV, shown on digital satellite, cable, and terrestrial television and the internet.
 On 1 April 2009, Virgin Media confirmed it had sold Sit-up to Aurelius AG for an unspecified amount.